DataDan01/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-Let's try to fill the missing values with the means for that interval.
+Let's try to fill the missing values with the means for those intervals.
 First, we will create a copy of the data set so we can fill it.
 Next, we will create a loop to replace the NAs.

 ```r